 It is common for insurance companies like State Farm to act in bad faith.
 However, when insurance companies handle your claim inappropriately, your car accident attorney can hold them accountable.

-State Farm and other insurers must process your claim promptly, so you can access the compensation and benefits you deserve.
+State Farm and other insurers must process your claim promptly so that you can access the compensation and benefits you need.
 When they intentionally delay the processing of your claim or handle your claim negligently, you may have grounds for legal action against them.

 Examples of insurers handling claims in bad faith include: